Insects are arthropods, which are animals.

 What about killing insects in self defense?
 Some insects are actually harmful to you or others.
 I don’t think anyone would fault you for killing them, just as vegans would be okay with fending off a lion from eating them.

-In summary: A lot of this is my own reasoning, but if it makes sense to you, the gist of the answer is that insects are animals, and harming them unnecessarily (i.e. self-defense) is not really inline with a vegan philosophy.
+In summary: A lot of this is my own reasoning, but if it makes sense to you, the gist of the answer is that insects are animals, and harming them unnecessarily (i.e. self-defense) is not really in line with a vegan philosophy.
+Same goes for eating clams or using products like beeswax that are used in products like gum and lip balm.

 Thoughts?
 Leave them in the comments below, I’m interested in what you have to say.